ivigneshwaran/color-game-project/README.md

 # color-game-project
-its a color game web project (just for practicing sake) build with HTML, CSS  and JS
+Its a color game web project (just for practicing sake) build with HTML, CSS  and JS I'll be posting the guidliness and rules of this gmae in the further commits.
+Thank you !